andreslilloortiz/Mimir/README.md

 ## About the Project

 Mimir is an open-source tool designed to experiment with Graph Retrieval-Augmented Generation (GraphRAG) using local Large Language Models.
-The application ingests documents (PDF, DOCX, TXT, Markdown) and utilizes Llama 3.2 (via Ollama) to extract entities and relationships, constructing a Knowledge Graph within a Neo4j database.
+The application ingests documents (PDF, DOCX, TXT, Markdown) and utilizes local LLMs (such as Llama 3.2, Llama 3.1, Mistral, Phi-3) via Ollama to extract entities and relationships, constructing a Knowledge Graph within a Neo4j database.

 For retrieval, it attempts to translate natural language questions into Cypher queries to fetch relevant context from the graph structure.
 This project serves as a proof-of-concept for building privacy-focused, local RAG pipelines that leverage graph structures rather than just vector embeddings.